BSharmi/DPM-LGCP/README.md

 DP-LGCP is independent of operating systems as it is written in R. Basic requirements for running the pipeline include installing R and the following libraries- 'INLA'(INLA 0.0-1468872408, dated 2016-07-18 (14:43:05+0100)), ‘miceadds’, ‘foreach’, ‘doParallel’, ‘igraph’, ‘caTools’, ‘ComplexHeatmap’, ‘pvclust’, ‘MASS’, ‘circlize’, ‘RColorBrewer’, ‘pheatmap’.

 ## Usage
-Unzip the package.
-Change the current directory in R to the ‘LGCP_package' folder containing the code and data organized into subfolders

 - INLA contains the R package
 - Real contains script, data and some results for neural stem cells used in the paper